TDG Bulletin - TDG Training

 Expiry of a Training Certificate

-A training certificate expires 36 months (3 years) after its date of issuance for transport by road vehicle, railway vehicle or ship, and 24 months (2 years) after its date of issuance for transport by aircraft.
+A training certificate expires 36 months (3 years) after its date of issuance for transport by road vehicle, railway vehicle or vessel, and 24 months (2 years) after its date of issuance for transport by aircraft.

 Keeping and Showing Proof of Training